JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 Ideally, any issues that might occur related to the lights or notifications system should be handled in their own modules.

-Our door server should simply worry about locking or unlocking a door.
+The DoorServer should simply worry about locking or unlocking a door.

 Coupling these modules spreads complexity that should be isolated.